-At this point, you can proceed to your post-processing activities as you would normally do after solving an Ansys Mechanical simulation in the Workbench GUI.
+At this point, you can proceed to your post-processing activities as you would normally do after solving an Ansys Mechanical Simulation is experimentation, testing scenarios, and making...
+More in the Workbench GUI.

 The focus of this section is for ANSYS Mechanical in batch mode for multi frame analysis.
 In several cases, the analysis may consist of more than one system.
 Therefore, an input file must be generated for each system.
 In this example, the solution for tapered beam from previous section is the base analysis.
 We are interested in finding the critical load of the beam under buckling using Eigenvalue Buckling analysis.
 To continue, we need a second input file in System B plus the restart files from System A. Refer to ANSYS documentation for more information about multiframe restart and APDL.

 - For a multiframe restart, create the required connections between the two systems on workbench and then solve the base analysis as shown in the previous section.
 After the first system’s run has been completed, read the result files in the first system as shown in the previous section under the heading Viewing Results